Get that Linux feeling - on Windows

 To repair the damage, you must run the Cygwin Setup program again, and re-install the package which provides the missing DLL package.

-``Select packages to install'' dialog, click on the
+``Select packages to install'' dialog, choose ``Full'' in the

 For a detailed explanation of the general problem, and how to extend it to other missing DLLs and identify their containing packages, see https://cygwin.com/ml/cygwin/2002-01/msg01619.html.

 Starting a new terminal window is slow.
 What's going on?